annegautham/annegautham.github.io/src/content/blog/fpga-mandelbrot-implementation.md

 ### Hardware Unrolling `generate` block

-This is the critical part that currently kills my resources.
+This is the part that currently kills my resources.

 ```verilog
 genvar i;